alwaysblank/photos.alwaysblank.dev/src/uses.md

 The last several rolls I shot only ended up being 1/2 - 1/3 used, with most of the roll just empty frames.
 Fixing the camera would almost certainly cost more than it's worth (monetarily), so for the time being I'm going to keep it but retired it from active use.

+### Nikon D5000

+This was my primary-use camera for years
+(I think I've had it for nearly a decade) but it finally started to give up the ghost--mostly in the form of an increasing number of hotspots that make photos almost unusable.
+It did a lot for me, and I appreciate it.

 ## Lenses

  - **SMC Pentax-A 50mm**